danielneil/Smart-Worm-Habitat/README.md

 The system will monitor specific items and alert workers whenever they go above or below the declared thresholds.

-The alerts will be a WebUI tool coupled with email notification.
+The alerts will be a pretty WebUI  coupled with email notification.

 ## And it can watch them ;)